project-sunbird/sunbird.org-docs/developer-docs/upgrading.md

 Ensure that you have Python installed on the Cassandra machine

-## Upgrading Sunbird Services

-   1. Take a backup of your exisiting `config` file
-   2. Pull the latest code of `project-sunbird/sunbird-devops` from its master branch
-   3. Checkout the latest release tag `git checkout tags/release-1.9 -b release-1.9`
-   4. It is recommended to take a full backup of all the databases before updating the schema
-   5. Follow the steps [here](developer-docs/upgrading/#backup-the-databases) to take the backup
-   7. Update the `config` file if required.
-   6. Run these commands:
-   	`./sunbird_install.sh -s config`
-	`./sunbird_install.sh -s dbs`
-	`./sunbird_install.sh -s apis`
-	`./sunbird_install.sh -s proxy`
-	`./sunbird_install.sh -s core`

-**Note:**

-   - Executing the command deploys the tagged version of Sunbird services and also updates the schema in the databases

-   - The latest image versions of all the services are updated in the master branch.
-To get a hotfix image of any Sunbird service, update the minor version in the `sunbird-devops/deploy/deploy-core.sh` file and re-run the `sunbird-devops/deploy/deploy-core.sh` script.

 ## Backup the Databases

 1. SSH to the database server where you want to take a backup